CristianEduardMihai/Esp8266_Lamp_Controller/README.md

 - **ESP-01 can't reset itself** — manual power cycle needed after saving new Wi-Fi settings.
 - Only two GPIOs are used (TX as button, GPIO2 as output).
 - No HTTPS support in web UI.
-- Not suitable for low-side switching out of the box (PWM logic is inverted for high-side).

 ---